openapistack/openapicmd/README.md

 FLAGS
   -C, --strip=default|all|openapi_client_axios|openapi_backend  Strip optional metadata such as examples and
                                                                 descriptions from definition
+  -E, --exclude-ext=x-internal                                  Specify an openapi extension to exclude parts of the
+                                                                spec
   -H, --header=<value>...                                       add request headers when calling remote urls -I, --inject={"info":{"version":"1.0.0"}}...                  inject JSON to definition with deep merge -R, --root=/                                                  override API root path